 How to set up website monitoring

-Setting up website monitoring can be done in several ways.
+Setting up monitoring can be done in several ways.
 One option is using a third-party monitoring service like Pingdom or UptimeRobot.
 These services monitor your website’s uptime and performance and alert you when issues arise.

 Another option is to use monitoring tools provided by your web hosting provider.
 Many hosting providers offer to monitor services that can be easily set up and configured through your hosting control panel.